 Uterine neoplasia is often benign so ovariohysterectomy is curative.

-Ovarian tumours are rare and ovariectomy and ovariohysterectomy are protective.
-Mortality rate for these is low.
+Ovarian tumours are uncommon.
+Ovariectomy and ovariohysterectomy are protective.
+Mortality rate for ovarian tumours is overall fairly low.

-Desexing may be protective against vaginal and vulval tumours, which are commonly leiomyomas.
+Desexing is likely to be protective against vaginal and vulval tumours, which are commonly leiomyomas.
 In dogs with confirmed leiomyoma, desexing is often part of the treatment.

 Pyometra, metritis and ovarian cysts